 Qualitative studies- COREQ - Consolidated criteria for reporting qualitative research.
 Tong, A., Sainsbury, P., Craig, J., 2007.
 Consolidated criteria for reporting qualitative research (COREQ): a 32-item checklist for interviews and focus groups.
 International Journal for Quality in Health Care 19 (6), 349-357. http://intqhc.oxfordjournals.org/content/19/6/349.full

-1. Covering letter (if applicable) - explaining the suitability of your manuscript for publication in AIMED, detailing the authorship contributions, and other matters you wish the editors to consider.2.
-Title page
+Documentation required at Submission:1.
+Covering letter (if applicable) - explaining the suitability of your manuscript for publication in AIMED, detailing the authorship contributions, and other matters you wish the editors to consider.

 4. Table and Figures - There should be no more than five tables and figures in total.
 All tables and figures should be clearly labeled and submitted as separate files.
 If your manuscript includes more than five tables/figures in total, or for very large tables, these can be submitted as Supplementary Data and will be included as such in the online version of your article.